Charin009/KOBO-Application/README.md

 # KOBO

-#### KOBO is application on android platform that give user a list of new books categorized by publisher and user can shared information when the new book published by add the book to application.
+#### KOBO is an application on android platform that gives the user a list of new books categorized by publisher and user can share information when the new book published by adding the book to application.

 ## Screenshot